ioksmio/Admin_Jira/02_Lab_3_Exercise_1_Accessing_Administration_&_Managing_Subscriptions.md

 2. Click on `Products` at the top of the page and then the click on the button `Add Product`, if you wanted to add further Atlassian Products.
 If you happened to have clicked the `Add product` button, cancel the operation.
 Please do not add any products at this point in time.

 3. Access product administration:
 > a.
-Click `Products` on the top menu and then click to the `...` icon beside Jira Software.
+Click `Products` on the top menu.
 >
 > b.
+Search for the `...` on the right hand side of the page.

+> c.
+Click the `...` button beside the entry `Jira Software`

+> d.
 In the Menu presented, navigate to the entry `Manage Product Access`

 You are now able to Manage the product access.